Academic Honesty Policy

 - cheat or attempt to cheat in any examination or other assessment task;

 - directly or indirectly assist any other student to cheat;

 - communicate with another student or give assistance to, or receive any communication or assistance from, any other student during an examination or other relevant assessment task;

 - read and/or copy or attempt to read and/or copy another student’s work or other materials during an examination or other relevant assessment task;

 - do anything to assist or enable or attempt to assist or enable another student to read and/or copy work or other materials during an examination;

-- bring into an examination room or conceal any textbook, dictionary, calculator, computer, palm pilot, notes, manuscript, bag, mobile phone or other materials or device or means of special assistance, except those items specifically authorised for the examination by the Lecturer-in-Charge of the unit (note: valuable items, such as small purses and wallets, may be brought into the examination room but must be left on the floor adjacent to the student’s desk for the duration of the examination; the Supervisor may inspect any such items);
+- bring into an examination room or conceal any textbook, dictionary, calculator, computer, notes, manuscript, bag, mobile phone or other materials or device or means of special assistance, except those items specifically authorised for the examination by the Lecturer in Charge of the unit.
+Note: valuable items, such as small purses and wallets, may be brought into the examination room but must be left on the floor adjacent to the student’s desk for the duration of the examination; the Supervisor may inspect any such items;

 - consult with another person outside the examination room during the conduct of the examination;

 - improperly obtain prior knowledge of an examination paper or other assessment task and use that knowledge in an examination or other relevant assessment task;